aatifjiwani/chatbot-luis/README.md

 - Current fund attributions (the top contributors/detractors of a given fund)
 - Account documents
 - FAQ Questions (when using Microsoft's QnA Maker)

+User's can interact with the chatbot using the React app or through an integrated Slack app

 ## NOTE